 In 1969, Philips Electronics purchased Malcolm’s original company, Comtad (Commercial Tape Advertising) Ltd, and formed SMS (Sound Merchandising Services) Ltd. Seven years later, they decided to focus on their core business of manufacturing, and sold the assets of their service businesses.
 This included SMS, for which Malcolm and his son Finlay were then working.
 Linking up with Malcolm’s other son, Alistair, they bought the company back, although Philips retained the name.

-On the 26th of April 1976, Registered Company SC59883 was formed as GMS (Recordings) Ltd and in April 2018 the business was passed to Finlay’s children, Heather and Calum, who rebranded it to Marzipan Media in recognition of the original reason why their grandfather started the company – to help retail, hospitality and leisure venues sell more products using music, advertising and screen media.
+On the 26th of April 1976, Registered Company SC59883 was formed as GMS (Recordings) Ltd and in April 2018 the business was passed to Finlay’s children, Heather and Calum, who rebranded it to Marzipan Media in recognition of the original reason why their grandfather started the company – to help commercial, retail, hospitality and leisure venues sell more products using music, advertising and screen media.